pitt-sci-lis-2030/week-2-python-programming/README.md

 # LIS 2030 Week 2 - Python Programming

 This repository contains the course materials for week two of LIS 2030.
+Welcome!

 ## Lecture Topics